This doc explains features in ClickUp 2.0. Looking for a 1.0 doc? Check out this link!

 View Subtasks in List and Board Views

-You can choose to display subtasks below their parent tasks, or display them separately.
+You can choose to display subtasks fully expanded below their parent tasks, or display them separately.

 Convert a parent Task into a Subtask